Per-Pixel Classification is Not All You Need for Semantic Segmentation: Acknowledgments and Disclosure of Funding

-\paragraph{Acknowledgments.} We thank Ross Girshick for insightful comments and suggestions.
-Work of UIUC authors BC and AS was supported in part by NSF under Grant \#1718221, 2008387, 2045586, MRI \#1725729, NIFA award 2020-67021-32799 and Cisco Systems Inc.\ (Gift Award CG 1377144 - thanks for access to Arcetri).
+We thank Ross Girshick for insightful comments and suggestions.
+Work of UIUC authors Bowen Cheng and Alexander G. Schwing was supported in part by NSF under Grant \#1718221, 2008387, 2045586, 2106825, MRI \#1725729, NIFA award 2020-67021-32799 and Cisco Systems Inc.\ (Gift Award CG 1377144 - thanks for access to Arcetri).

 {\Roman{table}} {\Roman{figure}} We first provide more information regarding the datasets used in our experimental evaluation of MaskFormer (Appendix~\ref{app:data}).
 Then, we provide detailed results of our model on more semantic (Appendix~\ref{app:seg}) and panoptic (Appendix~\ref{app:pan}) segmentation datasets.
 Finally, we provide additional ablation studies (Appendix~\ref{app:abl}) and visualization (Appendix~\ref{app:vis}).